altexdim/sourcemod-plugin-gungame/README.txt

     * Replace "play" with EmitSoundToClient for "nade-level" and "knife-level" and "triple-level" sounds (and maybe all sounds?).
     * Feature request: move all texts to translation file.
+    + Feature request:
+        - configurable warmup weapon by cvar

+        For example I've wrote very simple plugin which randomize warmup weapon in ES GG5 (by changing gg_warmup_weapon value).
+You should add such cvar as well, it's useful.

     ----====----==== Normal priority list ----====----====